CedricHwong/Social-Media-Web-Application-Base-on-MERN/README.md

 ## TODO

-* [ ] Implement authentication on the server side.
+* [x] Implement authentication on the server side.
 Only verified users can reply/delete.
+  * [ ] A friendly prompt on the front-end when the authentication fails.
+* [x] Real-time updates of posts.
 * [ ] Real-time updates of comments.